Dr Edward Allen, Christ's

 Areas of Graduate Supervision

-I contribute to the MPhil in English Studies, and I welcome all expressions of interest regarding doctoral research in the areas I've outlined above.
+I contribute to the MPhil in English Studies (of which I am also the Director from 2024 to 2026), and I welcome all expressions of interest regarding postgraduate research in the areas I've outlined above.
 Recent doctoral students' topics include:

 • Modernist radio culture